Asypmtotic Behaviour of the Conjugacy Probability of the Alternating Group: Introduction

-The remainder of this paper concerns the proof of this result.
-In Section \ref{section1} we prove that for $\kappa_E(S_n), \kappa_O(S_n)$ and $Q(S_n)$ we can find inequalities similar to those found for $\kappa(S_n)$ in Proposition 7.1 of \cite[p.~16]{john}.
+\end{thm} The remainder of this paper concerns the proof of this result.
+In Section \ref{section1} we prove that for $\kappa_E(S_n), \kappa_O(S_n)$ and $Q(S_n)$ we can find inequalities iteratively relating their value to sums over values of these statistics at $S_k$ for smaller $k.$

-We then use these inequalities in Section \ref{bound} to find constants $C_0,C_1$ and $C_2$ such that for all $n\in\mathbb{N}$ In other words, we will establish uniform bounds on our probabilities in this section, similarly to the approach taken in Section 8 of \cite[pp.~17-19]{john}.
+We then use these inequalities in Section \ref{bound} to find constants $C_0,C_1$ and $C_2$ such that for all $n\in\mathbb{N}$ In other words, we will establish uniform bounds on our probabilities in this section.